vEnhance/1802/mockmt3.typ

 - Like the real exam, I suggest not referring to any notes/calculators/etc.

-- Solutions are posted in Section #todo[?] of my LAMV book at #url("https://web.evanchen.cc/1802.html").
+- Solutions are posted in Section 44 of my LAMV book at #url("https://web.evanchen.cc/1802.html").
 ]

 #pagebreak()